THE ULTIMATE LISTS OF FARMING IDEAS FOR REAL ESTATE AGENTS

 - Join a Team Race.
 We all have a cause we are connected to in same way.
 What is yours?
-Find out about the community opportunities to join a local team that is racing for a cure, or walking or biking against MS or other disease.
+Find out about the community opportunities to join a local team that is racing for a cure, or walking or biking against MS or other diseases.
 Maybe your passion is helping the homeless, feeding the hungry, or saving animals.
 Find out what is going on in that area that fits your passion for giving back and get involved.

 - Host a Neighborhood Learning Tour.
 Invite those that are new to the neighborhood, and those thinking about buying there, on a learning tour.
 Talk about the history of the area, must see spots, great local eats, and so much more.
 Make this a 1-2 hour tour that is fun and super educational.

 - Get a Booth at a Local Farmers Market.
-Farmers markets are the perfect place to get a booth, hand out free market reports and market updates, and a list that you have curated specific to your farming area of great farm to table, vegetarian, vegan, or other specialty organic hot spots to check out.
+Farmers markets are the perfect place to get a booth, hand out free market reports and market updates, and a list that you have curated specifically to your farming area of great farm to table, vegetarian, vegan, or other specialty organic hot spots to check out.